dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-06/2023-06-16/readme.md

 ## Tutorials

-* Not new, but a nice reminder by [**Jakob Jenkov**: "I have a tuorial covering a lot of the basics of JavaFX"](https://twitter.com/jjenkov/status/1666472122535886849).
+* Not new, but a nice reminder by [**Jakob Jenkov**: "I have a tutorial covering a lot of the basics of JavaFX"](https://twitter.com/jjenkov/status/1666472122535886849).

 ## Miscellaneous